kyphan38/web/assets/docs/study/vault/6-assess-vault-tokens.md

 - Limits the number of requests a token can make to Vault
   - Use limits complement TTL and Max TTL
   - Tokens expire after their last use, regardless of remaining TTL
-  - Tokens expire at TTL’s end, regardless of remaining uses
+  - Tokens expire at TTL's end, regardless of remaining uses

 ![img](./img/30.png)